-Guidance on the process involved with submitting a DPhil or MSc by Research thesis can be found here.
+Guidance on the process involved with submitting a DPhil or MSc by Research thesis is available online.

 The guidance provides clear instructions on matters such as appointing examiners, presentation of thesis abstracts, style and format, binding and presentation, date of submission of examiners' copies, oral examination or viva, minor corrections, major corrections, extensions, re-submitting a thesis and deposit and consultation of thesis.